jared-christensen/AWS-SAML-Signin-Beautifier/README.md

 # AWS-SAML-Signin-Beautifier

-A Tampermonkey script to improve the AWS SAML sign-in page by making role selection faster, enhancing UI readability, and adding colors for easier scanning.
+AWS-SAML-Signin-Beautifier is a project aimed at improving the AWS SAML sign-in page by making role selection faster, enhancing UI readability, and adding colors for easier scanning.
+This is especially useful for users managing multiple AWS accounts.

-## What This Script Does
+## What This Project Does

 If your company manages many AWS accounts, selecting the right role from the AWS SAML login page (`https://signin.aws.amazon.com/saml`) can be frustrating.
-This script removes friction from the process by:
+This project removes friction from the process by:

 - Turning role radio buttons into submit buttons – No need to scroll down and click "Sign In"
 - Making the design easier to scan – Quickly find the right role